Who’s Winning the Self-Driving Car Race?

 Musk wants to use cameras and develop image-recognition capabilities so cars can read signs and truly see the road ahead.
 He has said Tesla is taking the more difficult path, but if he can come up with a better system, he will have mastered true autonomy without the bulky and expensive hardware that sits on top of rival self-driving cars.

 “They’re going to have a whole bunch of expensive equipment, most of which makes the car expensive, ugly and unnecessary,” Musk told analysts in February.
 “And I think they will find themselves at a competitive disadvantage.”

-Analysts from BNEF project that Tesla will be able to field Level 4 cars in 2020, although that timetable could be subject to change now that the company entered into a public spat with federal safety investigators over the fatal crash involving Autopilot.
+Tesla has said it will be able to field Level 4 cars in 2020, according to public statements from the company tracked by BNEF, although that timetable could be subject to change now that the company entered into a public spat with federal safety investigators over the fatal crash involving Autopilot.